Family law has moved away from being predominantly adversarial; changes in legislation reflect this notion.

 There are a number of ways in which a property settlement may be issued:

 Where no binding financial agreement exists and the relationship breaks down, the parties will need to arrange a property settlement separate to the divorce.
-Consent orders are basically orders that the parties have agreed upon and tendered to the court.
-If the court is satisfied with the orders, the court will usually make the orders legally enforceable.
-Consent orders are advantageous in that the parties have control and certainty of the outcome, subject of course to the final approval of the Court.
-Where the parties cannot come to any form of agreement, the court will make the orders it sees fit.
+Consent Orders are orders that the parties have agreed upon and tendered to the Court.
+If the Court is satisfied with the Orders, the Court will usually make the orders legally enforceable.
+Consent Orders are advantageous in that the parties have control and certainty of the outcome, subject of course to the final approval of the Court.
+Where the parties cannot come to any form of agreement, the Court will make the orders.

 Regardless of how you arrive at a property settlement, a family Lawyer can ensure that the legal technicalities are satisfied and the settlement will be legally recognised.
 Further, a Family Lawyer can also ensure that your agreement or the outcome is properly documented to minimise the risk of there being a any further non-compliance.